-The most noteworthy result from analysis of the data is that while the abundance of mosquitoes was generally lower than estuarine and coastal swamp mosquitoes, they were generally common in all areas of Gladstone Regional Council where collections were made.
+The most noteworthy result from analysis of the data is that while the abundance of mosquitoes was generally lower than estuarine and coastal swamp mosquitoes, they were generally common in all areas of GRC where collections were made.

-5. BREEDING SITES - LAND OWNERSHIP AND RESPONSIBILITY
+5 BREEDING SITES - LAND OWNERSHIP AND RESPONSIBILITY

-A number of different breeding sites within the region contribute to mosquito populations.
-Some of these areas are monitored and treated by Council; other existing and potential breeding sites are the responsibility of external agencies.
-Gladstone Regional Council is responsible for management of breeding sites on regional properties.
-This includes parks, gardens, Council facilities, roads and drainage systems.
+Identified breeding sites within the region contribute to mosquito populations.
+Some of these areas are monitored and treated by Council while other existing and potential breeding sites are the responsibility of external agencies.
+Council is responsible for management of breeding sites on regional properties including parks, gardens, Council facilities, roads and drainage systems.

 The management of mosquitoes on private property is the responsibility of owners and residents.
 Backyard breeding of mosquitoes can contribute significantly to nuisance and disease risk in residential areas.
-Gladstone Regional Council conducts education campaigns to encourage residents to clean up and help them identify potential backyard breeding sites.
-If necessary, Gladstone Regional Council can undertake enforcement action to require residents or owners to remove backyard-breeding sites.
+Council conducts education campaigns to encourage residents to clean up and help them identify potential backyard breeding sites.
+If necessary, Council can undertake enforcement action to require residents or owners to remove backyard-breeding sites.

-6. ENVIRONMENTAL CONSIDERATION
+6 ENVIRONMENTAL CONSIDERATION

-The region is 40 kilometers south of the Tropic of Capricorn with a sub-tropical climate.
-Prevailing winds are predominately from the south east with northerly breezes from time to time coinciding with the peak mosquito season.
+The region is 40 kilometres south of the Tropic of Capricorn with a sub-tropical climate.
+Prevailing winds are predominately from the southeast with northerly breezes from time to time coinciding with the peak mosquito season.
 The average annual rainfall is around 1080mm.

 The environment in Gladstone and the surrounding region includes offshore islands and large coastal areas of intertidal wetland.
-Following key environmental events large numbers of mosquitoes can breed and impact on residents in the area with a high prevalence around Gladstone and coastal townships.
+Following key environmental events, large numbers of mosquitoes can breed and impact on residents in the area with a high prevalence around Gladstone and coastal townships.
 Some environmental variances that can greatly influence mosquito populations are: